-This article highlights a study exploring fall hazards at a commercial construction site, focusing on carpenters, electricians, ironworkers, painters and roofers, while utilizing the GAFR assessment tool.
+This study explores fall hazards at a commercial construction site, focusing on carpenters, electricians, ironworkers, painters and roofers, while utilizing the GW Audit of Fall Risk assessment tool.
 It evaluated the fall prevention practices for five different phases of construction (concrete pouring/placement, skin, interior rough-in, interior finishes, roofing), four different types of equipment (ladders, mobile scaffolding, personal fall arrest equipment, aerial lifts), and three types of worksite elements (guardrails, scaffolding, and roof sheathing).

 A unique opportunity to study fall hazards in commercial construction